Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 We will focus on the deprecated ones and show you how to adapt your current configuration to the new changes.

 #### *(rename)* username ➞ user
+Provider field `username` were renamed to `user`.
+Adjust your provider configuration like below:
 ```terraform
 provider "snowflake" {
   # before